 - Study of plasmolysis in epidermal peels (e.g. Rhoeo/lily leaves or flashy scale leaves of onion bulb).

-- Study of distribution of stomata in the upper and lower surfaces of leaves.
+- Study of distribution of stomata on the upper and lower surfaces of leaves.

-- Comparative study of the rates of transpiration in the upper and lower surface of leaves.
+- Comparative study of the rates of transpiration in the upper and lower surfaces of leaves.